jamesray1/trinkler.software/tools.md

 ## Imagewallet

-Simpler than brainwallets - as secure as regular wallets.
+_Simpler than brainwallets just as secure as regular wallets._

+Imagewallets can be used to generate private and public keys and to sign transactions for all of the major blockchains such as Bitcoin, Ethereum, Ripple, Polkadot, Nimiq.
+Imagewallets are your all access key to the entire blockchain ecosystem.

+On top of that Imagewallets are easy-to-use [login credentials](https://blog.colony.io/securing-local-storage-for-dapps-33dc4d52e1fd) that give you access to distributed [content-addressed](https://ipfs.io) applications.

 We ❤ [issues](https://github.com/Trinkler/imagewallet/issues/new) and [pull request](https://github.com/Trinkler/imagewallet/fork)!

-Join us on [Discord](https://discord.gg/Te7sWv3).
-Thanks for reading!